 Success is when you attain your long-term goals, turning dreams into reality.

 Online freelancing is not any different from other professions.
-They merely serve as a tool for you to reach your destination.
-No matter how skillful you are, success will continuously be elusive unless you have the right attitude.
+They merely serve as a mechanism for you to reach your destination.
+But no matter how skillful you are, success will continuously be elusive unless you have the right attitude.

 Evidence-based Attitudes of Successful Freelancers

-For the longest time, many people believe that to be successful; a person has to have one or a combination of the following:
+Many people believed that to be successful, a person has to have one or a combination of the following:

 - Innate talent